lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

 The `VulkanUtils` defines two `copyMatrixToBuffer` methods.
-The first one just uses an offset equal to `0` as the starting copying point an calls the secon onde:
+The first one just uses an offset equal to `0` as the starting copying point an calls the second one:
 ```java
 public class VulkanUtils {
     ...